krishnavaradha/TravellerHost-API/README.md

 Assumptions :

 To get started, ensure you have:
-- H2 database enabled in Server Mode.
+- H2 database enabled in Server Mode and not in embedded mode .
 Refer to [H2 Database Tutorial](https://www.h2database.com/html/tutorial.html) for details.
-- SSL certificates configured, and a client cert set up for mutual TLS from the client.
+- SSL certificates configured, and a client cert/server set up for mutual TLS from the client.For testing please use client.pem, server.pem from SOAPUI/Postman to test.
 - H2 instances and application instances can be scaled up and load-balanced using F5.
 - RestTemplate load-balancing is not required as this is a single microservice without external service calls.
 Feel free to extend the solution as needed.
 -In all the below endpoints Document Type is restricted to